Find Your Match

 In the UK and Australia, typically they would like you to return to your home country soon after you graduate and then if you want to apply for permanent residency it’s a completely different process that you have to initiate.

 In terms of costs, Singapore makes the cut.
-It is less expensive and of course, the U.S. is more expensive.
+It is less expensive and of course, the U.S. is more expensive compared to other ‘study abroad destinations’ on this list.

 In terms of the likelihood of finding scholarships nothing beats the U.S. and to some extent Canada.